microservice-framework/example-todo/README.md

-# example-todo
+# Example-todo

-Example microservice for todo records
+It's an example service for api-todo-example repository.
+Please read this doc for more information.